Clinical systems · Human factors · Performance under pressure

 So clinicians adapt.

+They change task order.
+They reposition equipment.
+They anticipate friction before it appears.
 They compensate for gaps that were never written into the protocol.

 That adaptability is a strength.

-It becomes a hidden risk when it’s the only thing keeping routine care afloat day after day.
+Resilience is a strength when it buffers the unexpected.
+It becomes a hidden risk when it is the only thing keeping routine care afloat, day after day.

-It’s fragility held together by effort.
+It is fragility held together by effort.

-Work-as-done lives in real rooms with real constraints.
+Work-as-imagined lives in policies and flowcharts.
+Work-as-done lives in real rooms, with real constraints.

 A more useful question is this: